Cleaning is hard work that takes time, which is why so many of us are eager to hire someone to help.

 How often will the house cleaner come?

-What does the house cleaner do?
+What will the house cleaner do?

 Cleaning includes these tasks, though you can discuss which tasks and which rooms are most important: